skellgreco/windows-websocket-host/README.md

 - `os` library for dynamic IP Fetching

 ### ❓ How does it work
 Once the app launches, a simple UI is displayed with a button to *Start WebSocket Server*.
 Once clicked, the app is starting a WebSocket Server on port `6969` and on the best-performing IPv4 IP.
-Then, the UI displays the URL on which the Server is running on, and a URL which contains that IP for easy scanning for other devices.
+Then, the UI displays the URL on which the Server is running on, and a QRCode which contains that IP for easy scanning for other devices.
 Also, the UI contains a section to display messages received from other websocket instances

 ### 👌 Why was this made
 This was made for educational purposes and to implement in a cancelled project.
 You can freely use it for any purpose.
 Comments are provided throughout the whole code in order to understand what's happening.